IoTDevID: A Behavior-Based Device Identification Method for the IoT: Related Work

-One of the first studies to use network packet features in a fingerprint method to identify IoT devices is \textit{IoT Sentinel}~\cite{miettinen2017iot}.
-This study used a behavior-based fingerprint to identify vulnerable devices and isolate them from the network, using data from Aalto University IoT device captures.
-The fingerprints specific to each device were created based on 23 features extracted from each of the first 12 packets for each device, resulting in a fingerprint with 276 values.
-These 12 packets do not exactly represent flow; they are sequential packets from the same MAC address.
-The features contain information about source and destination, packet properties, and protocols used.
-However, since it performs packet merging from MAC addresses, it cannot identify non-IP devices.
-Also, the \textit{IP address count} feature used in this study is unlikely to generalize beyond the Aalto dataset, since it refers to the number of devices each device communicates with, which is environment-dependent.
-In this study, 17 of 27 device types were detected with an identification accuracy of above 95\%, and 10 with an accuracy of around 50\% using random forest (RF).
 Two other notable studies also used data from the Aalto dataset.
 In the first~\cite{hamad2019iot}, a fingerprint consisting of 67 statistical features was created using information extracted from the headers of Ethernet, IP, UDP, and TCP packets of 20-21 consecutive packets.
 Unlike the others, this study used network statistics in addition to features obtained from the packets.
 If a device used in one network is moved to a different network, the features extracted from the network packet will not change, but the network statistics will change.
 Since the network statistics are based not only on devices but also on their interrelationships, it is unlikely that they will generalize well.
-This study classified the devices with 90.3\% accuracy using various machine learning (ML) methods: RF, latent dirichlet allocation, k-nearest neighbours (kNN), gradient boosting (GB), decision tree (DT), na\"ive Bayes (NB), support vector machines (SVM), and adaptive boosting.
+This study classified the devices with 90.3\% accuracy using various ML methods (see Table~\ref{table:comparisonRW}).
 The second study~\cite {aksoy2019automated} obtained 95\% accuracy using 33 features selected by a genetic algorithm (GA) from 212 features extracted from the headers of individual packets.
-They used DT, decision table, one rule, and PART as their ML algorithms.
 However, this study selectively presented its results with only part of the dataset (23 out of 27 device classes) and it used features that are unlikely to generalise (e.g., IP ID, TCP acknowledgment, TCP sequence, source and destination port numbers).